yandthj/HPC/docs/Documentation/Development/Performance_Tools/WattAMeter/index.md

   2025-10-07_09:38:41.325047 68484 23852448302 268223311 18194740675 202975816 95.3715804589249 0.024547753843556813 95.65664212464095 0.8593112577657622
 ```

-WattAMeter provides a post-processing capabilities to further analyze the log files generated from a tracking session.
+WattAMeter provides post-processing capabilities to further analyze the log files generated from a tracking session.
 Check out the [WattAMeter documentation](https://nrel.github.io/WattAMeter) for more information.